(Last Updated on March 22, 2021)

 There are a ton of programs out there so you’re sure to find one that fits your needs.
 Here are a few of our favorites to get you started:

 - Pizza Hut Book It! – Pizza Hut offers K-6th grade students certificates for a free personal pan pizza each month from October thru March when reading goals are met.
 We just received our Book It! certificates for the school year ahead!
+[3/22/21 Update: Pizza Hut no longer sends out the cute coupons in the picture below, but the program is still going strong!
+Kids are now awarded digital coupons that can be used for online or in-person orders.]

-- Local Libraries – Many libraries have summer reading programs with prizes, t-shirts, books and other incentives.
+- Local Libraries – Many libraries have summer reading programs with prizes, t-shirts, books, and other incentives.
 Check with your library to see if they sponsor any reading programs during the summer or school year.

 - Half Price Books – This national chain offers Bookworm Bucks ($5 off coupons) during June and July for kids who read at least 300 minutes during each month.